Employer Insights

 • Employers in Singapore must manage CPF, SDL, and FWL contributions, while SHG funds are deducted from employees’ wages.

-• CPF and SDL contribution rates vary by employee type, age, and sector; staying updated on ceilings and policy changes is critical.
+• CPF and SDL contribution rates vary by employee type, age, and sector.
+Applying the newly implemented S$8,000 OW ceiling for 2026 is critical to prevent compliance breaches.

 • Non-compliance can lead to significant penalties, fines, audits, and reputational risks.